digitalpolygon/drupal-recommended-project/README.md

 Digital Polygon Drupal Recommended Project
 ====

-This is an opiniated project template for new Drupal 9 projects.
+This is an opinionated project template for new Drupal 9 projects.
 It is based on the [Drupal Recommended Project](https://github.com/drupal/recommended-project/tree/9.3.x), with the principal difference being the addition of several modules and themes.

 ## It includes
 * Drupal Core